Getting into Grad School

 Workshops.
 Most universities, including UC Davis, have a number of very useful workshops and websites that you should visit for advice on graduate school.
 At UC Davis, these are:

-- The Student Academic Success Center hosts several workshops every quarter on topics such as “Exploring the Gap Year before Graduate School” and “Maximizing the GRE.”
+- Pre-Graduate Advising hosts several workshops every quarter on topics such as “Exploring the Gap Year before Graduate School” and “Maximizing the GRE.”

 - The Center for Educational Effectiveness has a useful list of organizational strategies for grad school applications.